framie/py-tetris/README.md

 Tetris written in Python using Pygame

 TODO
-- Implement basic tetrimino behaviour and manipulation
+- Basic tetrimino behaviour and manipulation
 - End state
 - Accurate tetrimino randomisation
 - Scoring and difficulty